Nominations closed 31 August 2021.

 The RACP awards the Neil Hamilton Fairley Medal every 5 years to an individual who has made outstanding contributions to the field of medicine.
 Fellows of the RACP nominate candidates to receive the medal.

-- can be a Fellow of The RACP or a non-Fellow
+- can be an RACP Fellow or a non-member

-- must be nominated by a Fellow of The RACP
+- must be nominated by an RACP Fellow

-- provide details of these contributions, including specifying whether they were made in the field of research, teaching or clinical medicine
+- provide details of noted contributions and specify whether are in the field of research, teaching or clinical medicine

 - specify the standing of the nominee in his or her branch of medicine

-- the contributions made by the nominee in relation to those of others (this is an essential part of the nomination)
+- the contributions made by the nominee in relation to those of others — an essential part of the nomination

 - whether the work has a strong and direct influence on the field of medicine

-Members of the Grants Advisory Committee (GAC) will consider nominations for the award and will make a recommendation about the merit of nominations to the RACP President and Board.
+Members of the Grants Advisory Committee consider nominations for the award and make a recommendation about the merit of nominations to the RACP President and Board.

-The GAC may choose not to award the Neil Hamilton Fairley Medal if they do not judge nominations to be of a sufficiently high standard.
+The Committee reserves the right to not award the Neil Hamilton Fairley Medal if they determine that the nominations received are not of a sufficiently high standard.